What is the Bank for International Settlements (BIS)?

-The Bank for International Settlements (BIS) started in 1930, and it is owned by the central banks of different countries.
-It serves as a bank for member central banks, and its role is to foster international monetary, financial stability and financial corporation.
+The Bank for International Settlements (BIS) started in 1930 and is owned by the central banks of different countries.
+It serves as a bank for member central banks, and its role is to foster international monetary and financial stability and financial corporation.
 The Bank for International Settlements is based in Basel, Switzerland, and it operates representative offices in Hong Kong and Mexico City.

 Some of the functions performed by the BIS include:

 As a banker to central banks, the BIS provides a wide range of financial services to assist central banks and other monetary financial institutions in the management of foreign reserves.
 When central banks want immediate liquidity, it offers credit services, as well as buys back tradable financial instruments offered by these central banks.
 It also acts as a trustee in connection with international financial operations, which helps promote global financial and monetary stability.

 The BIS organizes workshops and seminars focused on international financial issues through the Financial Stability Institute (FSI).
 Through the FSI, the BIS popularizes the work undertaken by the Basel Committee on Banking Supervision, as well as its recommendations on the financial markets.
 FSI also organizes lectures and practical training on global financial stability.
 The meetings of central bank executives, specialists, economists, and supervisors contribute to international cooperation.

 Research and statistics